airbytehq/airbyte/docs/understanding-airbyte/basic-normalization.md

 ## Incremental runs

-When the source is configured with incremental sync modes such as ([incremental append](connections/incremental-append.md) or  [incremental deduped history](connections/incremental-deduped-history.md)), only rows that have changed in the source are transferred over the network and written by the destination connector.
+When the source is configured with sync modes compatible with incremental transformations (using append on destination) such as ( [full_refresh_append](connections/full-refresh-append.md), [incremental append](connections/incremental-append.md) or  [incremental deduped history](connections/incremental-deduped-history.md)), only rows that have changed in the source are transferred over the network and written by the destination connector.
 Normalization will then try to build the normalized tables incrementally as the rows in the raw tables that have been created or updated since the last time dbt ran.
 As such, on each dbt run, the models get built incrementally.
 This limits the amount of data that needs to be transformed, vastly reducing the runtime of the transformations.
 This improves warehouse performance and reduces compute costs.
 Because normalization can be either run incrementally and, or, in full refresh, a technical column `_airbyte_normalized_at` can serve to track when was the last time a record has been transformed and written by normalization.
-This may be greatly diverge from the `_airbyte_emitted_at` value as the normalized tables could be totally re-built at a latter time from the data stored in the `_airbyte_raw` tables.
+This may greatly diverge from the `_airbyte_emitted_at` value as the normalized tables could be totally re-built at a latter time from the data stored in the `_airbyte_raw` tables.

 ## Partitioning, clustering, sorting, indexing